I have a REAL

 (sometimes called the switch stack) contact the

 bussbars if a key is pressed.
-We have to examine the key contacts.
+Examine the key contacts.

 Why do they make contact with the bussbars?